cckolon/cckolon.github.io/_posts/2025-10-14-rl-two-month-old.md

 If we tried to get Florence to solve the cart pole problem (using a joystick or inputs from her eyes) it would probably take her far more than 500 tries.
 To her, grasping is much easier than cart pole.
 For computers, it is the opposite.

-I'm also skeptical of RL because it seems like babies can generalize much better than any AI system that I've encountered.
+I'm also skeptical of a pure-RL hypothesis because it seems like babies can generalize much better than any AI system that I've encountered.
 Florence spends most of her time grabbing little toys on the rails of her bouncer (pictured above).
 If you hand her a new toy in a new place, though, she doesn't need to start from scratch.
 This also means that Florence's advantage isn't just scale (number of neurons).
 If this were the case, you'd expect to observe overfitting and poor generalization.
 In fact, the opposite is true.

 ### Instinct